BenSouchet/polarized/VALUES.md

 | numbers | #D33682 | (211, 54, 130) | (330.96, 74.41%, 82.75%) | (330.96, 64.08%, 51.96%) | (49.62, 65.78, -5.83) |
 | errors | #DC322F | (220, 50, 47) | (1.04, 78.64%, 86.27%) | (1.04, 71.19%, 52.35%) | (49.13, 64.05, 43.34) |
 | inserted | #83DC2F | (131, 220, 47) | (90.87, 78.64%, 86.27%) | (90.87, 71.19%, 52.35%) | (79.74, -52.69, 70.06) |

+### About Color Convertion
+The color convertions has been done with **[Colorizer.org](http://colorizer.org/)**, top website with extreme precision on values.

+If you find a typo / mistake in the values don't hesitate to [open an issue](https://github.com/BenSouchet/polarized/issues) to let's me know about it.